 See also Getting started with scripting - Script content and structure.

-When Echoview COM objects are requested (by scripts), Microsoft Windows finds the COM object in the last registered version of Echoview that was opened.
-The last registered version can be:
+When Echoview COM objects are requested (by scripts), Microsoft Windows finds the COM object in the registered version of Echoview.

 The relationship of COM objects and collections to each other is discussed in the topic COM object hierarchy.
 The hierarchy page displays a schematic with image links to relevant COM object documentation.

-The relationship between a COM object and Echoview is decscribed in Summary of COM objects.
+The relationship between a COM object and Echoview is described in Summary of COM objects.

 It is desirable to detect a failure, or error, in a running script.
 VBS usually produces an exception after a failure which is not very informative.
 An alternative for detecting failure of a method is to include a test of the validity of the returned value in the script.